For Facilitators

-AS A COMPASS COORDINATOR, YOU ARE THE MOST IMPORTANT PERSON TO YOUR PARTICIPANTS WHILE YOU GUIDE AND SUPPORT THEM THROUGH THEIR COMPASS JOURNEY.
+AS A COMPASS FACILITATOR, YOU ARE THE MOST IMPORTANT PERSON TO YOUR PARTICIPANTS WHILE YOU GUIDE AND SUPPORT THEM THROUGH THEIR COMPASS JOURNEY.

-The Compass Coordinator plays a very important role facilitating a participant’s journey through The Compass Award.
+The Compass Facilitator plays a very important role facilitating a participant’s journey through The Compass Award.

-All of the resources you need to help you coordinate The Compass Award are located in the Coordinator Portal.
-You will receive your personal login and temporary password following completion of the Compass Coordinator Accreditation.
+All of the resources you need to help you facilitate The Compass Award are located in the Facilitator Portal.
+You will receive your personal login and temporary password following completion of the Compass Facilitator Training.

-All Coordinators must be appropriately trained before working with Compass students.
+All Facilitators must have successfully completed Facilitator training before working with Compass students.

 STEP 1 – PRE-READING